MILF (2010 film)

 MILF is a 2010 sex comedy film by The Asylum.
-The film borrows elements from American Pie and Revenge of the Nerds.
+The film aesthetically parodies elements of the American Pie film series and the Revenge of the Nerds series.

 Synopsis

 After failing romantically with girls their own age, a group of nerdy male college students discover the excitement of hooking up with sexy older women, often referred to as MILFs (mother I'd like to fuck).
 Lifelong best friends Brandon and Anthony as well as their geek/gamer friends Nate and Ross succeed beyond their wildest dreams as they hook up with lady after lady.
 However, when Brandon falls for Anthony's sexually active mother, the guys' whole scheme begins to fall apart.